dfds/kafka-exporter/README.md

 1. Create a ServiceAccount in Confluent Cloud and assign it the MetricsViewer role.

-2. In the cluster, under Integrations, API Keys, create a new API key that will be owned by the Service Account.
+2. In the cluster, under Data Integrations, API Keys, create a new API key that will be owned by the Service Account.

 3. Add the following ACLs to new API Key owned by the new Service Account: